amorphic/braubuddy/docs/introduction.rst

 Extensible
 ^^^^^^^^^^

 The various *Braubuddy* :ref:`components` are designed to be extended.

-A growing list of thermometers, environmental controllers, thermostat algorithms and outputs are supported.
-Consult :ref:`contribute` for information on requesting or adding support for additional components.
+Consult the :ref:`guidelines <contribute>` if you'd like to request or contribute support for a particular component.